Behind the scenes of the messy, beautiful, and complex world of nutrition science

 (and often gets misrepresented in the media and social media)

 Everything mentioned so far is based on the scientific research processes, but that’s not where the vast majority of people hear about—and get confused by—the latest study.
-People hear about the lastest study via traditional media, social media, and other websites and blogs (and their friends and family that share these updates with them).
+People hear about the latest study via traditional media, social media, and other websites and blogs (and their friends and family that share these updates with them).
 They’re not hearing the new research directly from the people who do it or even experts in those fields.
 And sometimes those nutrition science experts aren’t expert at science communication, either (I 100 percent sucked at this when I first left industry and I’m continuously improving my #SciComm skills).

 There is often a “broken telephone” phenomenon when it comes to how that research is communicated to people en mass.